nclslbrn/forsaken-ideas/README.md

 }
 ```

-### Visual studio code users
+### Visual studio coders (the MS software not a real studio)

-You can watch and build sketch with :
+You can watch and build specific sketch with :

 CMD/CTRL + SHIFT + P and choose ```Tasks: Run build task```

-Vscode will send current opened tab file directory as entry point to node JS (You have to open in the editor a ./sketch/sketch-name/***.** file before use this shortcut).
+Vscode will send current opened tab file directory as entry point to node JS (You have to open in the editor a ./sketch/sketch-name/***.** file before use this task).